CyberAngler93/Prims/README.md

  ## Test

- This project contains a simple test suite written to confirm the functionality of the algorithm.
+ This project contains a simple test suite written to confirm the functionality of the algorithm utilizing both the fibheap and heapq.
 These tests are included in the ``test.py``

  ## Things that can be improved

- The test suite does not utilize a frame work and would likely be a good place to improve on.
+ The test suite does not utilize a testing framework and would likely be a good place to improve on.

  ## Analysis

  According to heapq documentation heapfy is a linear in place operation [source](https://docs.python.org/3/library/heapq.html#heapq.heapify)
+ heapq also is implemented using a basic binary heap, I wanted to know if a Fibonacci Heap would perform better on prims with python.

+ A Fibonacci Heap python [lib](https://pypi.org/project/fibheap/), a second iteration was prims was made utilizing a fibheap.

+ ### Timing

+ Coming soon timing comparison between heapq and fibheap.